 Denial results in low motivation and ultimately leads to low engagement.
-Clients often fail to accept the severity of their actions and force themselves to believe that their thoughts and actions are beneficial for them (Jackson and Thomas-Peter, 2004).
+Clients often fail to accept the severity of their actions and force themselves to believe that their thoughts and actions are beneficial for them (Jackson & Thomas-Peter, 1994).

 Many therapists agree that clients come with unrealistic expectations from the therapist.
 In some instances, they want their therapists to solve their problems magically.
 While in other cases, clients perceive the therapy to be a painful recapitulation of the stressful events that they are trying to get rid of (Garfield, 1994).

 We know that treatment engagement is individualized and differs from person to person.
 Lack of knowledge about the personal disposition of the clients can create a significant obstacle in creating and sustaining treatment engagement in therapy (Winn, 1996).